• Home

 Open Educational Resources for Social Justice Projects

-The OER for Social Justice grant supports faculty at four California private universities in creating openly licensed, equity‑centered educational resources.
+The OER for Social Justice grant supported faculty at four California private universities in creating openly licensed, equity‑centered educational resources.
 Funded by the U.S. Department of Education, the program enabled 11 faculty teams to design OER for high‑enrollment courses that integrate diversity, equity, inclusion, accessibility, and anti‑racist frameworks.
 These openly licensed materials will remain freely available, expanding access to affordable, inclusive learning long beyond the grant period.

 Printing is not supported at the primary Gallery Thumbnail page.
 Please first navigate to a specific Image before printing.